- Everything at Artipelag

-Sculpture in nature is Artipelag’s permanent outdoor exhibition.
-The works can be seen along the walking paths in the surrounding woods and meadows, along the seashore and in the courtyard.
+Sculpture in Nature is Artipelag’s permanent outdoor exhibition.
+The artworks can be seen along the walking paths in the surrounding forests and meadows, along the seashore, on the jetty and the headland.

 As the name suggests, Sculpture in Nature is all about the interaction that occurs when art is placed in nature and not as customary in the neutral white cube.
 An interaction that has always been of great importance at Artipelag, not only through the position of the art works but also through the architecture and how nature’s elements find a place inside and is allowed through walls and ceilings.